gwilly84/cesg2025-nep-analysis/README.md

 This paper examines the economic impact of the 1980 National Energy Program (NEP) using provincial-level data from 1975 to 1990.
 Framed through Donald Creighton’s *Laurentian thesis*, the analysis evaluates whether the NEP was the cause of Alberta’s divergence or a reaction to regional economic realities already in motion.

-Using modern econometric techniques—including Difference-in-Differences and synthetic control methods—the paper contributes to both historical and empirical understandings of Canadian federalism and regional economic policy.
+Applying modern econometric techniques—including Difference-in-Differences and the Synthetic Control Method—this study contributes to both historical and empirical understandings of Canadian federalism and regional economic policy.

 ---